Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My readme to display all users and their home directories
+My readme for heloo world